Pre-Conference Training Workshop

 Stefano Papa

-Professor of Political Economy in University of Roma Tor Vergata
+Professor of Economic Policy at University of Roma Tor Vergata

 Lectio: